matteocavo/streaming-metadata-analytics/dashboard/README.md

 - What truly drives engagement?
 - Where should a platform invest or divest?

-The dashboard analyzes 2,000 titles across 21 metadata attributes including:
+The dashboard analyzes 2,000 titles across 21 engineered metadata attributes including:

 - Genre
 - Provider